treasure-data/digdag/digdag-docs/src/operators/mail.md

 To use Gmail SMTP server, you need to do either of:

-* a) Generate a new app password at `App passwords <https://security.google.com/settings/security/apppasswords>`_.
+* a) Generate a new app password at [App passwords](https://security.google.com/settings/security/apppasswords).
 This needs to enable 2-Step Verification first.

-* b) Enable access for less secure apps at `Less secure apps <https://www.google.com/settings/security/lesssecureapps>`_.
+* b) Enable access for less secure apps at [Less secure apps](https://www.google.com/settings/security/lesssecureapps).
 This works even if 2-Step Verification is not enabled.

     _export:
       mail: